Sarah Ladipo Manyika

-Sarah Ladipo Manyika FRSL is a British-Nigerian writer of novels, short stories and essays and an active member of the literary community, particularly supporting and amplifying young writers and female voices.
-She is the author of two well-received novels, In Dependence (2009) and Like A Mule Bringing Ice Cream To The Sun (2016), as well as the non-fiction collection Between Starshine and Clay: Conversations from the African Diaspora (2022), and her writing has appeared in publications including Granta, Transition, Guernica, and OZY, and previously served as founding Books Editor of OZY.
-Manyika's work also features in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
+Sarah Ladipo Manyika FRSL is a British-Nigerian writer.
+She is the author of the novels In Dependence (2009) and Like A Mule Bringing Ice Cream To The Sun (2016).
+Her articles have appeared in publications including Granta, Transition, Guernica, and OZY, which she served as founding books editor.
+Manyika's work also features in the 2019 anthology New Daughters of Africa edited by Margaret Busby.

 Early life

-Sarah Manyika was born and raised in Nigeria.
-She has also lived in Kenya, France, Zimbabwe, the United States, and Britain.
+Manyika was born and raised in Nigeria.
+She has lived in Kenya, France, Zimbabwe, United States, and Britain.
 Her father is Nigerian and her mother is British.

 Career

 Manyika studied at the Universities of Birmingham (UK), Bordeaux (France), and California (Berkeley), receiving a PhD from the latter.

-Her writing includes published essays, academic papers, book reviews and short stories.

 Fiction

 Manyika's short story "Mr Wonder" appeared in the 2008 collection Women Writing Zimbabwe.
 Her first novel, In Dependence, was originally published by Legend Press, London, in 2008, and was chosen by the UK's largest bookstore chain as its featured book for Black History Month.
 In 2009, In Dependence, was published by Cassava Republic, a literary press based in Abuja, Nigeria (as well as, latterly, in the UK), with a stable of authors that includes Teju Cole and Helon Habila.
 Speaking of her decision to sign with an African publisher, Manyika has said: "I realized that by granting world rights to an African publisher I could, in a small way, attempt to address the imbalance of power in a world where the gatekeepers of literature, even for so-called African stories, remain firmly rooted in the west."
 Toni Kan writes in The Lagos Review: "Sarah Manyika has written an impressive debut novel which will find a well-deserved place in the pantheon of post-colonial literature."
 In 2014, In Dependence was published by Weaver Press in Zimbabwe, where it is a set book for the Advanced-level English Literature examination.
 In Dependence has also been introduced by the Joint Admissions and Matriculation Board (JAMB) in Nigeria for candidates sitting for the 2017 UTME.
 She was a finalist for a 2021 Audie Award for her narration of the novel.